System Behaviour Description Language

 Relations:

-requirement aspect trace definition realisation function
+requirement interface aspect trace definition realisation function interface

 Properties: